 If a sinus infection is causing your sinus headache, your doctor may prescribe antihistamines, mucolytics (medications that clear your mucus), and decongestants.
-Your doctor won’t prescribe antibiotics, however, unless your experiencing complications from sinusitis caused by a bacterial infection.
+But your doctor won’t prescribe antibiotics unless you’re experiencing complications from sinusitis caused by a bacterial infection.

 If it’s allergies causing your headaches, your doctor may prescribe antihistamines or corticosteroid shots.

-There are alternative treatments that may help relieve sinus headaches, too.
-A review paper in Alternative Medicine Review suggests bromelain, a mixture of enzymes found in pineapple juice, may thin nasal secretions.
-The review also suggests that stinging nettle (Urtica dioica) may bring relief to cases of long-standing rhinitis.
+There are alternative treatments that may help relieve sinus headache.
+Bromelain, a mixture of enzymes found in pineapple juice, may thin nasal secretions.

-If you have a serious sinus infection, it’s important to remember that these methods of treatment won’t cure the condition or provide instant relief.
+If you have a serious sinus infection, it’s important to remember that these treatment methods won’t cure the condition or provide instant relief.

-Lifestyle changes to reduce congestion, such as avoiding allergens and incorporating aerobic exercise into your routine, might decrease how many headaches you get.
+Lifestyle changes to reduce congestion, like avoiding allergens and incorporating aerobic exercise into your routine, might decrease how many headaches you get.

-In cases of chronic sinusitis, a nasal surgery such as a balloon sinuplasty might be the only way to stop getting more sinus headaches.
+In cases of chronic sinusitis, a nasal surgery like a balloon sinuplasty might be the only way to stop getting more sinus headaches.